coryallegory/MSJSONDate/README.md

 ### Installation

 - [Download MSJSONDate](https://github.com/coryallegory/CMJSON/zipball/master)
-- Unzip and import the MSJSONDate subdirectory into your project.
+- Unzip and import the MSJSONDate subdirectory into your Xcode project.
 - Simply `#import "MSJSONDate.h"` in your implementation files to get started.

 ### License

 MSJSONDate was created by Cory Metcalfe ([coryallegory](https://github.com/coryallegory)), and is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](https://github.com/coryallegory/MSJSONDate/blob/master/MSJSONDate/LICENSE) file for more info.